ChiliamLi/Magister/hw5/src/hw5/ReadMe.txt

 getTutorIndex: Get the index of the tutor defined in the graph

-prettifyJSON: formats the json files
+prettifyJSON: Formats the JSON files

 writeJSON: Initiates the JSON files for the tutors and students